clokep/relapse/docs/turn-howto.md

 This document explains how to enable VoIP relaying on your homeserver with TURN.

-The synapse Matrix homeserver supports integration with TURN server via the [TURN server REST API](<https://tools.ietf.org/html/draft-uberti-behave-turn-rest-00>).
+The relapse Matrix homeserver supports integration with TURN server via the [TURN server REST API](<https://tools.ietf.org/html/draft-uberti-behave-turn-rest-00>).
 This allows the homeserver to generate credentials that are valid for use on the TURN server through the use of a secret shared between the homeserver and the